dattasiddhartha-3/dattasiddhartha-3.github.io/_pages/about.md

     alt: "100% fre4e"
     title: "Inter-language Grammar Error Correction: Correction platform + GEC algorithms"
     excerpt: "
+    Automated GEC system to grade grammatical integrity of student essays and aid non-native English writers learn from Chinese-specific inter-language errors.

     > Built transformer models, error-specific character-embedded and word-embedded sequence-to-sequence models, general-error hidden markov models, and hard-coded error models to implement a general-purpose language correction system for the Linguistics department, HKUST

+    > Built a GUI for faculty members to enter errors to build training set

     > Contribution in building models that targets passive voice errors (with sentence-to-sentence seq2seq to infer context in markov model active-passive conversion) and interlanguage errors made by Chinese students, pending publication
     "